top of page

 When it comes to quotes, few can come close to the dark lord of the sith, not just in the quotes themselves but in the manner in which they're spoken, and in the context.
-Turns out, that (perhaps through the force), he has given us writing tips as well!
+Turns out, that (perhaps through the force), Darth Vader has given us writing tips as well!
+So, before my blog gets 'force choked...' here is writing wisdom from Darth Vader...and my the writing force be with you!

 1. I have you now!
 Grab hold of an idea - and don't let go until you have something.
 It could be a small idea at first, then you can walk away from it for a while until more "bricks" fall into place.
 Sometimes an idea will hit you, and then, just like that, it will get lost, drifting between dozens of other chores, projects, assignments, WIPs, etc. That's why once an idea hits, jot it down, write whatever comes to mind in that particular moment, and go from there.